qperfect-io/mimiqcircuits-python/docs/manual/noise.rst

 -----------------------
 .. _running-a-noisy-circuit:

-Circuits with noise can be run using the :func:`~mimiqcircuits.MimiqConnection.execute` function, just as with circuits without noise.
+Circuits with noise can be run using the :func:`~mimiqcircuits.MimiqConnection.submit` function, just as with circuits without noise.
 Currently, noisy simulations are run using the quantum trajectories method.
 In this case, when running a circuit with noise for `n` samples, the circuit will internally be run once for each sample, with a different set of random Kraus operators selected based on the